Safavid Iran: Religion

-Even though the Safavids were not the first Shiʻi rulers in Iran, they played a crucial role in making Shiʻa Islam the official religion in the whole of Iran, as well as what is nowadays the Republic of Azerbaijan.
+Even though the Safavids were not the first Shiʻi rulers in Iran, they played a crucial role in forcefully making Shiʻa Islam the official religion in the whole of Iran, as well as what is nowadays the Republic of Azerbaijan.
 There were large Shiʻi communities in some cities like Qom and Sabzevar as early as the 8th century.
 In the 10th and 11th centuries the Buwayhids, who were of the Zaidiyyah branch of Shiʻa Islam, ruled in Fars, Isfahan and Baghdad.
 As a result of the Mongol conquest and the relative religious tolerance of the Ilkhanids, Shiʻi dynasties were re-established in Iran, Sarbedaran in Khorasan being the most important.
 The Ilkhanid ruler Öljaitü converted to Twelver Shiʻism in the 13th century.

 Following his conquest of Iran and Azerbaijan, Ismail I made conversion mandatory for the largely Sunni population.
 The Sunni Ulema or clergy were either killed or exiled.
 Ismail I, brought in mainstream Twelver Shi'a religious leaders and granted them land and money in return for loyalty.
 Later, during the Safavid and especially Qajar period, the Shiʻi Ulema's power increased and they were able to exercise a role, independent of or compatible with the government.

 Emergence of a clerical aristocracy

 An important feature of the Safavid society was the alliance that emerged between the ulama (the religious class) and the merchant community.
 The latter included merchants trading in the bazaars, the trade and artisan guilds (asnāf) and members of the quasi-religious organizations run by dervishes (futuvva).
 Because of the relative insecurity of property ownership in Iran, many private landowners secured their lands by donating them to the clergy as so called vaqf.
 They would thus retain the official ownership and secure their land from being confiscated by royal commissioners or local governors, as long as a percentage of the revenues from the land went to the ulama.
-Increasingly, members of the religious class, particularly the mujtahids and the seyyeds, gained full ownership of these lands, and, according to contemporary historian Iskandar Munshi, Iran started to witness the emergence of a new and significant group of landowners.
+Increasingly, members of the religious class, particularly the mujtahids and the seyyeds, gained full ownership of these lands, and, according to contemporary historian Iskandar Munshī, Iran started to witness the emergence of a new and significant group of landowners.